vibhu-0511/vibhu-0511/README.md

 - Experimenting with my ideas with claude(pro subscription, tokens jldi khtm hote h :(... ).
 Using mirofish for conducting social experiments to learn how agents would react on different topics and what are their takes based on the inputs i provide.
 - Maintaining a **DSA Mastery Map** — to build habits for patterns, tricks from interviews, contests, and prod debugging
 - Pushing how much real product can ship on Ollama + a laptop, before reaching for a hosted API
-- Learning about **HLD** topics to help my managers solving production level issue, to help my team optimize the systems
+- Learning about **HLD** topics to help my managers solving production level issue and help my team optimize the systems

 ---